adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 Env.get('PORT', 3333)
 ```

+## Environment variables while testing

+When running tests, you may want to overwrite some of your environment variables, to access another database.
+You can achieve that by creating an `.env.testing` file.

+All variables contained inside this file will be merged with your `.env` file.

 ## Why validate environment variables?

 Environment variables are injected from outside-in to your application, and you have little or no control over them within your codebase.